SumUpAnalytics/nucleus-sdk/README.md

 The core task, topic modeling, has been benchmarked against Scikit-Learn, Gensim and AWS Comprehend topic models and delivers 100x speed-up with 2x accuracy.
 More details can be found at www.sumup.ai in Nucleus Solution Brief (https://www.sumup.ai/SumUp%20Real-Time%20Text%20Analytics%20Solution%20Brief.pdf)

 ## Prerequisites
 1. Python 3.5 or 3.6 is set up in a virtual environment.
-More details: https://docs.python.org/3/tutorial/venv.html
+More details: https://docs.python.org/3/tutorial/venv.html .
+All commands in this documents assume running python from the virtual environment.
-2. Java 7 or 8 is installed.
-More details: https://www.oracle.com/technetwork/java/index.html

-## Python SDK Generation
-The starting point of all command sequence is the root of the repository.
-1. Install Swagger Generator
-   Below are quick-start instructions for the operations systems that we have tested.
-For more details or OS not listed below please refer to https://github.com/swagger-api/swagger-codegen .
-  * MacOS:
-    `brew install swagger-codegen`

-  * Ubuntu:
+## Install Nucleus API Package
 ```
-    cd swagger
-    wget http://central.maven.org/maven2/io/swagger/swagger-codegen-cli/2.3.1/swagger-codegen-cli-2.3.1.jar -O swagger-codegen-cli.jar
-    cd ..
+pip install nucleus-api --upgrade
 ```

-2. Run Swagger Code Generator to generate Nucleus client Python module
-  * MacOS:
-    ```
-    cd swagger
-    swagger-codegen generate -i nucleus-api-swagger.json -l python -c config.json -o sdk
-    cd ..
-    ```

-  * Ubuntu:
-    ```
-    cd swagger
-    java -jar swagger-codegen-cli.jar generate -i nucleus-api-swagger.json -l python -c config.json -o sdk
-    cd ..
-    ```

-3. Install Nucleus client Python module.
-This step assumes that you are running python from a Python3 virtual environment
-```
-cd swagger/sdk
-python3 setup.py install
-cd ../..
-```

 ## Python SDK Documentation
-The documentation on all available APIs can be found in swagger/sdk/README.md and swagger/sdk/docs after Swagger Code Generator has been run.
+The documentation on all available APIs can be found in docs/README.md

 A [Guideline for Calibration](examples/Guidelines%20for%20Calibrating%20Nucleus%20APIs.pdf) is available in examples/ directory.